Summer Bucket List Printable for Kids

 - Learn how to cook.

-- Try coding, these coding websites for kids make it really accessible.
+- Learn programming, and these coding websites for kids make it really accessible.

 - Learn how to do the laundry.